Skip to main content

 Three people adjusting a remote controlled aircraft in a stand

-DBF's technical inspection team Jevoni Sykes and Ken Chen inspect aircraft
+DBF's technical inspection team Jevoni Sykes and Ken Chen inspect aircraft damage with an AIAA judge.

 The taxi configuration required the team to optimize for passenger capacity, energy efficiency, and speed, while the ambulance configuration focused on accommodating medical personnel and equipment while prioritizing swift response times.
 Sykes expressed immense pride in the team's performance, stating, "We did phenomenal in all aspects of this year's competition, we were a top 10 report (8th), we scored the most points in our ambulance mission, and would have scored the most points in the taxi but the loss of a fuse and a wing strike cost us our flight attempt and mission time respectively."